khoulihan/hyh-blog/content/image_optimisation.md

 I also haven't done anything about the pixel art images, which if served at their original resolution could be a significant saving.

-So in short, huge progress, but still much scope for improvement!
+So in short, [huge progress][website-carbon], but still much scope for improvement!

 I am almost sorry I'm not going to end up using these dithered PNGs though...